caseyg/awesome/TOPICS.md

 *   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
 For your Codex, for your OpenCode

-*   [asgeirtj/system\_prompts\_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from Anthropic - Opus 4.7, Opus 4.6, Sonnet 4.6.
-OpenAI - ChatGPT 5.5 Thinking, GPT 5.5 Instant, Codex.
-Google Gemini - 3.5 Flash, 3.1 Pro, 3 Flash, Antigravity. xAI - Grok.
-Github Copilot.
-Perplexity, and more.
+*   [asgeirtj/system\_prompts\_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from Anthropic - Claude Code, Claude Design, Opus 4.8, Sonnet 4.6.
+OpenAI - ChatGPT 5.5 Thinking, GPT 5.5 Instant, Codex, Google - Gemini - 3.5 Flash, 3.1 Pro, Antigravity, xAI - Grok, Cursor, Copilot, VS Code, Perplexity, and more.
 Updated regularly.

 *   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents